 Out: Gervinho (Roma, £8m); Marouane Chamakh (Crystal Palace, undisclosed); Andrey Arshavin (Zenit St Petersburg, free); Denilson (released); Sebastien Squillaci (released); Andre Santos (Flamengo, free); Ignasi Miquel (Leicester, loan); Craig Eastmond (Colchester, free); Sanchez Watt (Colchester, free); Vito Mannone (Sunderland, undisclosed); Francis Coquelin (Freiburg, loan); Johan Djourou (Hamburg, loan); Jernade Meade (free transfer); Chuks Aneke (Crewe, loan)

-Beyond a joke.
+This is getting ridiculous.
 Having boasted of a transfer war-chest to rival Europe’s biggest clubs, Arsene Wenger’s refusal to pay top dollar for top players has left Arsenal without a single senior transfer all summer.
 They were gazumped for Gonzalo Higuain, Luiz Gustavo and Bernardo by the likes of Napoli, Wolfsburg and Shakhtar Donetsk, have conceded defeat on Luis Suarez and – having refused to meet asking prices earlier in the summer – are now expected to panic-buy in the final week of the window.
-Mathieu Flamini is set to return on a free transfer in an underwhelming and predictable development, but can Wenger convince the likes of Angel Di Maria or Yohan Cabaye to come in as well?
+Throw in defensive injuries and suspensions, a kamikaze goalkeeper and yet another fitness blow for Alex Oxlade-Chamberlain, and it would not be over dramatic to call the 3-1 home defeat to Aston Villa a crisis point.

 In: Jores Okore (Nordsjaelland, undisclosed); Aleksandar Tonev (Lech Poznan, undisclosed); Nicklas Helenius (Aalborg, undisclosed); Leandro Bacuna (Groningen, undisclosed); Antonio Luna (Sevilla, undisclosed); Jed Steer (Norwich, free)

-Out: Darren Bent (Fulham, loan); Richard Dunne (QPR, free); Brett Holman (released); Eric Lichaj (Nottingham Forest, free); Andy Marshall (released); Jean Makoun (Rennes, undisclosed); Stiliyan Petrov (retired); Derrick Williams (Bristol City, free); Enda Stevens (Notts County, loan)
+Out: Darren Bent (Fulham, loan); Richard Dunne (QPR, free); Brett Holman (released); Eric Lichaj (Nottingham Forest, free); Andy Marshall (released); Jean Makoun (Rennes, undisclosed); Stiliyan Petrov (retired); Derrick Williams (Bristol City, free)

 Paul Lambert pulled off a masterstroke to keep Christian Benteke and his goals should keep them clear of trouble in this campaign.
 Jores Okore will help install some resilience which should mean the Villans avoid embarrassing cup defeats to lower league opposition while the club have also recruited a number of promising young talents, such as bounding left-back Antonio Luna, who scored the third goal in the shock 3-1 win at Arsenal.
 Most of Lambert’s signings will take time to adjust to the English style but his young squad have a year’s Premier League experience behind them which will be crucial in their bid for a smoother campaign.
 Villa get an upgrade because, at first glance, their signings appear to have been shrewd.